 Evaluating the Thermal Performance of Lighting Solutions in the Cloud

 Testing the thermal performance of an LED device through CFD simulation is a fairly straightforward process.
-Whether the device is to be cooled by active or passive cooling, the main objective stays the same; ensuring that the LEDs are kept below the maximum temperature recommended by the manufacturer and identify, if needed, areas of improvement in order to lower the temperature further.
+Whether the device is to employ LED cooling through active or passive cooling, the main objective stays the same; ensuring that the LEDs are kept below the maximum temperature recommended by the manufacturer and identify, if needed, areas of improvement in order to lower the temperature further.

 The CFD simulation produces both quantitative (the temperature reached by each of the components for instance) and qualitative (distribution of the temperatures, hotspots, and recirculation of surrounding air) results.
 These types of results enable the engineer to make better, informed decisions on what to improve in their design.